corsairmarks/ringworld_origin_rebalance/mod/README.md

 The third event only executes its effects for Driven Assimilators (and Rogue Servitors - just in case) with the origin Resource Consolidation (aka Machine World).
 The event finds all non-main, non-robotic species on the empire's capital planet and changes their ideal habitability to Machine World (`pc_machine`).

 ## Compatibility

+Built for Stellaris version 3.0.* "Dick."
+Not compatible with achievements.

 Should be compatible with almost anything.
 If other mods add new origins which also start on a ringworld or machine world, this mod will **not** affect them.